 No one shall save you.

 a.
-Stand now with your enchantments and the multitude of your sorceries: God challenges the sorcerers of Babylon to save them from His judgment.
-After all, if they have real spiritual power, they should be able to.
-But their weakness in the face of the LORD’s judgment will be exposed.
+Stand now with your enchantments and the multitude of your sorceries: God challenged the sorcerers of Babylon to save the people from His judgment.
+After all, if they had real spiritual power, they should be able to.
+But their weakness in the face of the LORD’s judgment would be exposed.

 i.
 “For the Babylonians, sorcery also included a mood of complacency (v.
 10), because the people relied on their magicians to predict the coming of the enemy and to defeat him.
 In Babylonia the intellectual and the magical were intertwined, the wise man being instructed in all the arts of the supernatural.”
 (Grogan)

 b.
-Behold, they shall be as stubble, the fire shall burn them: Not only can the sorcerers of Babylon not deliver others from God’s judgment, they can’t even deliver themselves.
-The fire of judgment that comes upon them will be severe; it will not be a coal to be warmed by, nor a fire to sit before!
+Behold, they shall be as stubble, the fire shall burn them: Not only could the sorcerers of Babylon not deliver others from God’s judgment, but they also couldn’t even deliver themselves.
+The fire of judgment that would come upon them would be severe; it would not be a coal to be warmed by, nor a fire to sit before.

 i.
 “False religion may seem to offer the warmth of ‘helpfulness’, but it is not a fire to sit by, rather a fire which will burn up, a furnace of destruction.”
 (Motyer)